AryanZoroufi/SceneComplete/README.md

 ```

 ### Testing Individual Modules
-We provide examples to test individual modules.
+We provide examples to test each module individually.
+However, since each module depends on the output of the previous step, they must be executed in sequence.

 #### Prompting
 ```bash
 python scenecomplete/scripts/python/prompting/generate_scene_prompts.py \